Dayvid-San/Dayvid-San/README.md

 - 🎨 I’m Freelance Designer and Coder
 - 📚 I’m currently learning NodeJS and MongoDB
 - 🤖 I like to code games and bots
+- 🤝 I like to talk to people
+- 📈 The commodity market and the relationship between different cultures catch my attention
 <br>
 <br>